ghc-proposals/ghc-proposals/proposals/0000-covered-pragma.rst

 <https://gitlab.haskell.org/ghc/ghc/-/issues/18851#note_310088>`_.
 This is the
 consequence of unresolved `#10675
 <https://gitlab.haskell.org/ghc/ghc/-/issues/10675>`_, which as explained in
-`Effect and Interactions`_ could be comfortably fixed if this proposal is accepted.
+`Effect and Interactions`_ could be fixed if this proposal is accepted.

 Moreover, the same can be said about using `INCOHERENT` or `OVERLAPS` pragmas.
 Most of the time their usages is perfectly fine, yet when abused might